Mason Remey: Expulsion

 His letter to the convention was refused.
 After a brief attempt at reconciliation and some hesitation among the Hands, he was declared a Covenant-breaker by all 26 remaining Hands of the Cause on 26 July 1960, along with anyone actively supporting his claims.
 Almost the whole Baháʼí world rejected his claim, which did not even address the requirements that Guardians be descendants of Baha'u'llah — making him ineligible — and that appointments must be clearly confirmed by the nine resident Hands of the Cause in Haifa.

 Remey gained very little support around the world, and himself noted that "almost the entire Baha'i world" rejected his claim.
 He sent his proclamation to other National Spiritual Assemblies, and a majority of the one in France accepted him.
 The 11 other extant National Assemblies rejected him.
 He gained supporters mostly from the United States, but also in parts of Europe, Pakistan (mostly in Faisalabad and Sialkot), and in Lucknow, India.
 Estimates of Remey's initial following range from 15, to 100, to 150, to several hundred individuals.

 The Hands sent Abu'l-Qásim Faizi to France as their representative, with specific instructions to dissolve the National Assembly and call for a new election.

-Although initially disturbing, the mainstream Baháʼís paid little attention to his movement within a few years.
+Although initially disturbed, the mainstream Baháʼís paid little attention to his movement within a few years.
 The Universal House of Justice was elected in 1963, and the Custodians officially passed their authority as the head of the Faith to the Universal House of Justice, which soon announced that it did not have the power to appoint or legislate to make possible the appointment of a second Guardian to succeed Shoghi Effendi.